manju6225/Motion-detection-system-using-computer-vision/README.md

 # Motion-detection-system-using-computer-vision
-"Motion Detection using Python with OpenCV" involves implementing a computer vision application that can detect motion in a video stream using Python programming language and OpenCV library.
+Motion Detection using Python with OpenCV" involves implementing a computer vision application that can detect motion in a video stream using Python programming language and OpenCV library.
 The application uses techniques such as background subtraction, thresholding, and contour detection to identify regions of the video